karolinamik/login-test-automation/README.md

 # About
 This is sample test automation project.
-Test script checks login proccess for every credential given in \\src\resources\emails.csv file.
+Test script checks in Mozilla Firefox login proccess for every credential given in \\src\resources\emails.csv file.

 # Technologies
 - Selenium Webdriver,